 Hoooooooo, me?
-I’m just sitting here waiting for an owl to roost as one does.
+I’m just sitting here still waiting for an owl to roost as one does.
 This year I’m becoming serious about attracting screech owls to my owl box.

-The owl box was sent to me by a reader who thought I’d like it.
-She knows my weakness.
-Animals with feathers that eat mice.
+This owl box was sent to me by a reader who thought I’d like it.
+She knows my weakness; animals with feathers that eat mice.
 Owls are excellent rodent control but if you have serious mouse issues in your house, my mouse control post is probably going to be more helpful.)
 Owls even have the added distinction of barfing up tiny bones after their dinner so they’re pest control and Halloween decoration providers all rolled into one.
 Not even goats can claim that.

-When I first got the owl box two things stopped me from hanging the owl box.
+When I first got the owl box two things stopped me from hanging it.
 Thinking it was going to be difficult to hang and thinking I liked how it looked right here in my house.
 Like maybe it’d make a nice salt cellar.

 Dry leaves go into the bottom of the box.

-Ultimately I decided putting it up was the only way I was going to do this I had to do it now because in this area Screech Owls (this is a Screech Owl box) start looking for nests from February to April.
+Ultimately I decided putting it up was the only way I was going to attract a Screech Owl.
+In my particular area of Southern Ontario, Screech Owls start looking for nests from February to April.
 Owls are always looking for possible nesting places, but making sure you have one up during mating increases your chances of getting an owl in your box on account of the fact that they prefer home births.
 And therefore need a comfy home.

 So let me answer a few questions you probably already have.

 - Aren’t you afraid the screech owls will eat your chickens?
 No. Screech owls are tiny owls.
 They’re the same height as a starling, but way fatter.
 I mean rotunder.
 If anything, the screech owl should be afraid of my miserable chicken Baby.